dikortis/LetsTalkETC/Episodes/Episode_2.md

 **Christian Seberino:**
  yes I did and
-my my thought 11 encouraging thing was that for anybody that wants to contribute this is really like the the ground floor I mean if if people are putting up the the first et see
+my thought 11 encouraging thing was that for anybody that wants to contribute this is really like the the ground floor I mean if if people are putting up the the first ETC
 Wikipedia page you know clearly where this is going to get in the developers are getting you know organizing getting